![]() |

 To support check boxes, Microsoft Access VBA provides a class named CheckBox.

-ESCAPE, which stands for Eastern Shore Cable and Produced Entertainment is fictitious cable TV and Internet service provider company that operates in eastern side of the United States.
+Database: ESCAPEESCAPE, which stands for Eastern Shore Cable and Produced Entertainment is fictitious cable TV and Internet service provider company that operates in eastern side of the United States.
 Its customers, or subscribers, purchase either or both cable TV and Internet connections.
 The company provides its subscribers with a cable TV box that receives the necessary signal.
 The company provides various options to the customers.
 These includes DVR as a feature used to video-record TV programs.
 Another option is the Sports Package that includes some exclusive channels.
-Other options include Foreign Package, Sport Team Package, etc.
+Other options include Foreign Package, Sport Team Package, etc. When it comes to the Internet services, customers have the option to purchase (and own) a router or lease one from the company.
+Another option is select a speed other than the default slow one. |

 Practical Learning: Introducing Check Boxes